MQTT Mocking

 Section titled “mqtt subscribe”Subscribe to a topic and print received messages:

-# Subscribe with wildcardmockd mqtt subscribe "sensors/#"
+# Subscribe with wildcardmockd mqtt subscribe localhost:1883 "sensors/#"

 | Flag | Description |